Foreign relations of the Mughal Empire: Safavid dynasty

+In 1626, Emperor Jahangir began to contemplate an alliance between the Ottoman Empire, the Mughals, and the Khanate of Bukhara of the Uzbeks against the Safavids, who had defeated the Mughals at Kandahar.
+He even wrote a letter to the Ottoman Sultan, Murad IV.
+Jahangir's ambition did not materialise due to his death in 1627.

 Aurangzeb establish an embassy of Abbas II of Persia in 1660 and presented him with gifts.
-However, relations between the Mughal with Safavid dynasty was not good since the Safavid attacked the Mughal army near Kandahar.
+However, relations between the Mughal Empire and Safavid Iran was not cooperative since the Safavids attacked the Mughal army near Kandahar.
 Aurangzeb had prepared his armies in the Indus River Basin for punitive campaign, although the death of Abbas II in 1666 caused Aurangzeb to cease the hostility.
 Aurangzeb's rebellious son, Sultan Muhammad Akbar, also known refuge with Suleiman I of Persia, who had rescued him from the Imam of Musqat.
 However, the Imam later refused to assist Sultan Muhammad in any military campaign against Aurangzeb.

 Shah Tahmasp I and the Mughal Emperor Humayun in Isfahan.

-The relationship between Mughals and the Iran (Persia) was cordial but the Qandhar served as a bone of contention between them, being claimed by both.
+The relationship between the Mughals and Persia was cordial but the Qandhar served as a bone of contention between them, being claimed by both.
 Qandhar was a strategic place and could serve as a better defence against any future onslaught from North-West.
-Before 1507, the year in which Uzbegs ousted the cousins of Babur from Qandhar, it was ruled by Timurid princes.
+Before 1507, the year in which Uzbeks ousted the cousins of Babur from Qandhar, it was ruled by Timurid princes.
 For the Persians, Qandhar was not a strategic fort but for Mughals it was of much importance.
 It was well supplied with water, was necessary for protection of Kabul and controlling it implied the best way to keep a tab upon the Afghan and Baluch tribes who possessed a tribal sense of independence and were difficult to control otherwise.
 Qandhar was also a rich and fertile area and after conquest of Sindh and Baluchistan, Akbar was determined to capture it.
 Akbar also wanted to promote trade via it.